How do I record my presentation?

 Can I practice my presentation before I give it?

 Prepare for your Zoom presentation in a stress-free environment.
 Use the Zoom Practice Room to rehearse, including sharing your screen, giving your presentation, advancing your slides and testing your mic and speakers for optimum participation during the meeting.
-OSA staff will be available to assist and answer questions.
+Optica staff will be available to assist and answer questions.
+Hours will be forthcoming.

 If I withdraw my presentation, can I just present the next time the meeting is held?